Want to increase sales and boost your bottom line?

 What does sales enablement do?

-At its heart, it means your organization can align different functions as it encompasses multiple areas, including
+At its heart, sales enablement means your organization can align different functions encompassing multiple areas, including:

 What sales enablement isn’t